-Anna Davis, the managing director and founder of Crossing Jordan® Limited, an independent change management consultancy, says: "Most of us have come across the research, which continues to confirm that about 70 per cent of change projects fail - and the top two reasons are poor communication and planning.
-Both of these are things that are within our control to be better at.
-This process starts with having a strong case for change.
+Research shows that about 70 per cent of change projects fail - and the top two reasons are poor communication and planning.
+To avoid a project failing, the process needs to start with having a strong case for change.

 So while you may be keen to get going straight away, taking the time to plan and scope your change project will greatly increase the likelihood of turning your ideas into reality.
-Expanding on what Anna has outlined, we can look in more detail at the context for change and what it takes to scope the work required to deliver it.
+Let's look in more detail at the context for change and what it takes to scope the work required to deliver it.

 The first thing to do is to ask yourself: what is it we're seeking to achieve and why?
 What are the benefits and what impact will the change have?
 Clarity of vision is absolutely crucial – without this, it's very difficult to scope out your change properly.
 Consequently, you end up picking up the pieces further down the track.